-Available from art supply stores, these tools allow very controlled shaping of paperclay, clay, epoxy putty, paint and softer polymer clays.
+Available from art supply stores, color shaping tools allow controlled shaping of paperclay, clay, epoxy putty, paint, and softer polymer clays.
 They can be used to move moistened paper clay or thin epoxy paste around to fill tiny gaps when repairing or creating miniatures, and the larger tips will burnish dry paper clay and clay if the tip is moistened slightly.

-These tools come in a wide range of tip styles, firmness, and sizes so consider if you need rounded or sharp edges, and soft or hard tips before you buy them.
-These are one of my personal favorite modeling tools for a wide range of materials.
+These tools come in a wide range of tip styles, firmness, and sizes, so consider if you need rounded or sharp edges, and soft or hard tips before you buy them.

 02 of 11

 Sharpened dental tools are often also used for some woodcarving and scraping.
-I prefer these for work on hard substances, where they will carve detail well.
+They work best on hard substances, where they will carve detail effectively.
 They are less effective on soft materials that can cling to the metal surface.

 03 of 11